Security Analysis

 Security Concerns

-- API keys (OpenAI, Stripe, etc.) often hardcoded in frontend
+• API keys (OpenAI, Stripe, etc.) are frequently embedded in generated frontend JavaScript

 Security Checklist for Base44